THE VLADIMIR TOUR | 2025

 YOU WANT TO BE PART OF THIS UNIQUE PROJECT

-Contribute financially through Western Union PayPal or Interact
+Contribute financially through PayPal link above

 Participate in the project or host the Walker along the way